 - participation in the entrance test.

-You can apply for the preparatory German courses during the relevant periods via uni-assist at the same time as when you state what you want to study later on.
+You can apply for the preparatory German courses during the application periods via uni-assist.

 - application for the winter semester (course starts in September):